HannaRoesener/LPTHW/README.md

 A repository containing the programming exercises from Zed Shwan's *Learn Pyhton the Hard Way*.
 Feel free to download my code if you like!

-All programs are written by HannaRoesener
+All programs are written by Hanna Roesener.